rpivo/timeward-react/README.md

 Features will include time tracking, project management, reminders, calendar integration, and task/to-do management.

 "Timeward" is a portmanteau of the words "time" and "forward".
-Arguably the most valuable resource we are given is time, and time is perpetually moving forward, whether we like it or not.
-In trying to wrangle in the time that we have, we sometimes get bogged down by the details we may have forgotten.
-We get thrown off by events we didn't foresee.
+The most valuable resource we are given is time.
+It perpetually moves forward, whether we like it or not.
+In trying to wrangle in the time that we have, we sometimes get bogged down by forgotten details and the minutiae of life.
+We get thrown off by events we don't foresee.

 Timeward is designed to be a failsafe for these moments.

 ### Toolchain